AminTechno/ArcadeGame/README.md

 ===============================

-### 1st - HOW to LOAD the GAME in your local machine
+### 1st - How to load the game in your Pc
-Open [this Github repo](https://github.com/AminTechno/ArcadeGame/) and download, fork or clone the game.
+Open [this Github repo](https://github.com/AminTechno/ArcadeGame/) and clone, or download the game.

-### 2nd - HOW to RUN the GAME online
+### 2nd - How to run the game
-Open the index.html file in your browser. .
+Unzip the folder and then open the index.html file in your browser. .

-### 3rd - HOW to PLAY the GAME
+### 3rd - How to play the game
 You are the little Girl on the grass.
 The Game will start with your first move.
 A move is when you press your arrow keys on the keyboard.
 Bring her save to the water without colliding with any bug.